Magnushhoie/bash_search/README.md

 #### 1. bash_notes.sh:
 Bash note-taking system with easy search and editing in place, directly from the terminal using vim.
-Uses a combination of grep and vim to search a main note file or any file in ~/_References folder.
+Uses a combination of rip-grep and vim to search references.txt or any file in ~/_References folder.

 Commands:
 - ref keywords: Search for keywords in references.txt
-- refv keywords: Search references.txt and open at line in vim
+- refv keywords: Search references.txt and open at line in Vim.
 - refv filename.txt: Create new note file
 - **ref_papers: Interactively searches all pdfs in your scientific paper folder for keywords**
   - Note: Hard-coded path.
 Set to paper folder used by your reference manager (EndNote, Mendeley, Zotero)
-- ref_all: Search for keywords in all files in reference folder (non file-specific)
-- ref_allv: Interactively searches content of all files in reference folder and allows editing any matched file at line in vim

 #### 2. fuzzy_commands.sh:
 Series of search scripts that provide extremely fast and powerful fuzzy search with useful commands.
 These can potentially search your entire computer for text in minutes.